+6-1.95 Cannabis.

-§6-1.95 Cannabis.
-Any person or organization wishing to conduct commercial cultivation, processing, manufacturing, testing, distribution, or the sale of cannabis or cannabis products in the City shall obtain and maintain a Cannabis Business License pursuant to Chapter 5 of Title VI of the Madera Municipal Code "Cannabis Business."
+Any person or organization wishing to conduct commercial cultivation, processing, manufacturing, testing, distribution, or the sale of cannabis or cannabis products in the City shall obtain and maintain a Cannabis Business License pursuant to Chapter 5 of Title VI of this Code.